Member Login

 Career Highlights

-Deanna is currently ranked seventh in the world in the women’s hammer throw.
-She recorded the #2 all-time hammer throw mark in the world – 80.31m in August 2016.
+Coming into the World Championships, Price was ranked seventh in the world.
+She recorded the #2 mark of all time in August 2016 - 80.31m/263-6.
 She is coached by her husband, James Lambert.
-In high school, Deanna was an accomplished softball player and threw both the discus and shot put.
+In high school, she was an accomplished softball player and competed in both the discus and shot put.

 Will Claye